SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Deployment scaling

-Solace PubSub+ Software Event Broker event broker can be vertically scaled by deploying in one of the [client connection scaling tiers](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/Scaling-Tier-Resources.htm), controlled by the `solace.size` chart parameter.
+Solace PubSub+ Software Event Broker event broker can be vertically scaled by specifying the [number of concurrent client connections](//docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Scaling-Parameters.htm#max-client-connections), controlled by the `solace.size` chart parameter.

 Depending on the `solace.redundancy` parameter, one event router pod is deployed in a single-node standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).